 These Transfer Principles address issues of academic credit earned through coursework completed at one institution and transferred to another.
 It also addresses the related issue of credit earned through alternative sources of credit, such as examinations, professional courses, military training and other prior learning experiences.

 Transfer Credit Policy at HCC

-A. For credit to transfer, the courses must have been taken at an institution accredited by one of the six regional accreditation agencies in the United States or by a national accreditation agency recognized by the Council for Higher Education Accreditation (CHEA).
+A. For credit to transfer, the courses must have been taken at an institution accredited by one of the seven regional accreditation agencies in the United States or by a national accreditation agency recognized by the Council for Higher Education Accreditation (CHEA).

 B. Credit earned at international institutions not accredited by one of the six regional United States accreditation agencies may transfer.
 An official course-by-course evaluation report must be sent directly to HCC from an approved credential evaluation agency for students seeking college or university transfer credit.
 Students are strongly encouraged to send course descriptions for any course they are interested in transferring to HCC.
 Approved agencies are the Center for Educational Documentation (CED Boston) and all agencies listed here.